Arc'teryx Beta AR Review

 Our Analysis and Test Results

 The Arc'teryx Beta AR is an all-around jacket that does an incredible job of protecting you from the elements while providing exemplary durability with its blend of 80D and 40D face fabrics paired with a Gore-Tex Pro membrane.
-The features on this jacket do an excellent job and have been upgraded to the newest standard.
-Arc'teryx describes it as their ultimate lightweight hardshell, but at 16.5 ounces, it's hardly super light or super packable compared to the Arc'teryx Alpha FL.
+The features on this jacket do an excellent job, and Arc'teryx describes it as their ultimate lightweight hardshell, but at 16.5 ounces, it's hardly super light or super packable.

 This shell is made of both 80D and 40D face fabrics backed with a lightweight Gore-Tex Pro membrane.
 Most of the face fabric is the lighter and more supple 40D, with the 80D reinforcing the shoulders.
 It includes all the stellar features found on the other Arc'teryx jackets we have tested over the years, such as a four-point adjustable storm hood and water-tight zippers.
 But what we really love about the Beta AR is its collar.